-China–US talks place Swiss diplomacy on centre stage
+China–US tariff talks place Swiss diplomacy on centre stage

 Trade talks to be held in Geneva between China and the US are seen as a diplomatic win for Switzerland that's been increasingly sidelined in international affairs.